Contact us: +91 9550333722 040 - 40102781

 The Uses of Nicotinic acid

 Nicotinic acid is also known as niacin and vitamin B3.
 It is a water-soluble conditioning agent that improves rough, dry, or flaky skin, helping smooth the skin and improve its suppleness. niacin enhances the appearance and feel of hair, by increasing body, suppleness, or sheen, or by improving the texture of hair that has been damaged physically or by chemical treatment.
-When used in the formulation of skin care products, niacinamide and niacin enhance the appearance of dry or damaged skin by reducing flaking and restoring suppleness.
+When used in the formulation of skin care products, niacinamide and nicotinic acid enhance the appearance of dry or damaged skin by reducing flaking and restoring suppleness.

 Background